General corner charge formula in two-dimensional C_n-symmetric higher-order topological insulators: Corner charge formula

 Here, $\rho(\bm{x})$ is the total charge density including ions and electrons, $\Omega$ is a $C_n$-symmetric unit cell whose center is at the origin and $|\Omega|$ is the area of $\Omega$.
 From the definition, $\overline{\rho}(\bm{x})$ have the following properties:

 We note that as long as $\overline{\rho}(\bm{x})$ satisfies Eqs.~(\ref{rhobar1}), (\ref{rhobar2}) and (\ref{rhobar3}), we can also use other definitions for moving averages.
 In a sufficiently large system, we expect that electronic states in the middle part of the edges far away from the corners are almost the same as those on an edge of a semi-infinite system with an open boundary condition in one direction.
 To calculate the corner charge based on this expectation, we divide the system into three types of regions: the (A) corner, (B) edge, and (C) bulk regions in a $C_n$-symmetric way as schematically shown in Fig.~\ref{region_integral}.
 The edge region (B) should be chosen to satisfy the following conditions.
 First, it should be sufficiently far away from the corners, such that the electronic states in the edge region (B) are the same as those on an edge of the corresponding semi-infinite system.
-Second, it should have a width equal to the period along the edge and a sufficiently long depth into the bulk, such that in the remaining bulk region (C), the electronic states are the same as those for a bulk infinite system.
+Second, it should have a width equal to an integer multiple of the period along the edge, $N_{\text{edge}}a_{\text{edge}}$, and a sufficiently long depth into the bulk, $d_{\text{edge}}$, such that in the remaining bulk region (C), the electronic states are the same as those for a bulk infinite system.
+Here, we assume that one edge region includes $N_{\text{edge}}$ edge unit cells.
 Since $\overline{\rho}(\bm{x})$ takes nonzero values only in the (A) corner and (B) edge regions, its integral can be calculated as the sum of the total charges in these regions: